Hefero/AHKBackupFunctions/README.md

 Both need Overlay on and Full Logs

-Put ramaladnis on last tab with many spaces, cuz they bug when tab is full cuz they dont stack
+Put ramaladnis on last tab with many spaces, cuz they bug when tab is full cuz they dont stack Set your vendoritemcount to 20 and kadala shards to something low that also won't overflow at the end of the rift, that is also problematic (will cause them to fail and restart).

 Turn off Firewall or add the Port u are using to exceptions on Firewall if they cant connect